AnalogMan151/splitNSP/README.md

 Once the folder is made and the archive flag is set copy it to your SD card (sdmc:/tinfoil/nsp/ if using tinfoil) and install it like any other NSP.

-If you have any issues feel free to post and I'll try my best to work it out.
+If you have any issues feel free to submit an issue and I'll try my best to work it out.